-In Luc Besson's latest sci-fi flick, Lucy, Scarlett Johansson plays a student who due to some funny workings of fate (which I won't disclose because I'm not a total party pooper) starts using more than 10 percent of her brain, which causes her to acquire superpowers.
+In Luc Besson's latest sci-fi flick, Lucy, Scarlett Johansson plays an American student who due to some funny workings of fate (which I won't disclose because I'm not a total party pooper) starts using more than 10 percent of her brain, which causes her to acquire super powers.
 In Lucy, the theory that humans only use 10 percent of our brains is a known fact.
-But Lucy is a film, and films often stretch the truth—do we really use so little of our gray matter?
+But Lucy is a film – could this notion ever be a fact IRL?

 Dr. Miquel Aguilar is a neurologist at the Mutua University Hospital in the Spanish city of Terrassa.
-I called him up to ask him if he could review the film for me and the interview turned into a introduction to neurology, with each statement or pause being accompanied by a diagram or sketch.
+I called him up to ask him if he could review the film for me and the interview turned into a masterclass in neurology, with each statement or pause being accompanied by a diagram or sketch.
 I left the meeting carrying stacks of double-sided notes.

 VICE: Is it accurate to say that we only use 10 percent of our brain?

 Dr. Aguilar: The idea that we use only 10 percent of the brain is very old.
 But every person has a different set of capabilities and no person is the same as another.
-I would say there two things to take under consideration here; one is the localization of brain activity—different parts of the brain have different functions.
+I would say there two things to take under consideration here; one is the localisation of brain activity – different parts of the brain have different functions.

 The other is the very important notion of connectivity.
-While there are certain areas of the brain that are more active than others, our brain is completely connected.
-To speak of "10 percent" is incorrect.
+Whilst there are certain areas of the brain that are more active than others – our brain is completely connected.
+To speak of a 10 percent is incorrect.
 It's all so much more complicated.
 There, I've already demolished the 10 percent theory in less than two minutes.

 Can you check what percentage of their brain a person uses with some kind of test?

 Regardless of all this, genetics determine individuals.
 In turn, throughout our lives our genetics are altered and empirical information is transmitted which affects our brains.
-A father and mother, for example, pass on their genes, which define their child’s appearance, their behavior, their reactions and abilities.
-Not only what we call phenotypes (our observable traits), but also genotypes—the set of genes within us.
+A father and mother, for example, pass on their genes, which define their child’s appearance, their behaviour, their reactions and abilities.
+Not only what we call phenotypes (our observable traits), but also genotypes – the set of genes within us.
 Our parents as well as our environment determine our genes.
 In many ways our family influences our lives from the start making each person different and with differing uses for their brains’ functions.

 Could you at least roughly tell me what percentage we use to smile or to clench a fist?